Rikishi (wrestler): The Sultan (1996–1998)

-In August 1996, Fatu was repackaged as The Sultan, a masked wrestler who never spoke, ostensibly because his tongue was cut out.
+In August 1996, Fatu was repackaged as a heel known as The Sultan, a red masked wrestler with curved shoes who never spoke, ostensibly because his tongue was cut out.
 He was managed by The Iron Sheik and Bob Backlund.
 He unsuccessfully challenged Rocky Maivia for the WWF Intercontinental Championship at WrestleMania 13.
 The Sultan vanished in January 1998, and Fatu left to train at Dory Funk's Funking Conservatory wrestling school.
-He would work form 1998 to 1999 in the independent circuit.
+He would work from 1998 to 1999 in the independent circuit.
+Originally ECW star Sabu was to play The Sultan but according to Sabu in a shoot interview, he turned down the offer because he did not want to be managed by The Iron Sheik and that he wanted his uncle The Original Sheik to be his manager but the WWF rejected the idea.